EmilioPelaez/EventHierarchy/README.md

 ### Handling an `Action`

 Any action that is handled will no longer be propagated up the view hierarchy.
-This is equivalent as using a `receiveAction` function that always return `.handled`.
+This is equivalent to using a `receiveAction` closure that always returns `.handled`.

 ### Transforming an `Action`

-Transforming functions can be used to replace the received `Action` by another, it could be an `Action` of a different type, or an `Action` of the same type but with different values.
+Transforming functions can be used to replace the received `Action`.
+It could be an `Action` of a different type, or an `Action` of the same type but with different values.